-Before you take any actual action to migrate, you will want to make sure you pick out the best hosting package for your particular site.
+Before you take any actual action to migrate, make sure you pick out the best hosting package for your particular site.
 Bluehost offers great hosting options for any type of site ranging from small personal blogs to large business sites.
 Based on your specific requirements, you can pick from basic shared hosting, VPS hosting, or dedicated servers.

-Most individuals and small businesses will want to select one of the shared hosting options that they offer.
-If your site gets a lot of traffic or you just want something more advanced, you can opt for a VPS hosting package, which will be sufficient for all but the largest websites.
+Most individuals and small businesses select one of the shared hosting options.
+If your site gets a lot of traffic or you want something more advanced, you can opt for a VPS hosting package, which will be sufficient for all but the largest websites.
 For help choosing the exact type of hosting you need, reach out to the team at Bluehost.
 The sales staff will ask you some questions about your current website and recommend the perfect hosting package.

-While setting up WordPress, you will need to create a SQL database account and an actual database.
-Make sure to take note of these account details as you will need them later.
-Ideally, you should also name the database the same thing you have it named on your existing hosting provider for easy migration.
+While setting up WordPress, create a SQL database account and an actual database.
+Take note of these account details, as you will need them later.
+Ideally, name the database the same thing you called it on your existing hosting provider for easy migration.

-From your existing hosting provider, you will want to run a full data backup of the site.
-This ensures that if something goes wrong at any time in this process, you can always recover quickly and without losing any valuable data.
+From your existing hosting provider, you will run a full data backup.
+This ensures that if something goes wrong in this process, you can always recover quickly and without losing any valuable data.

 Open an FTP program (download one, such as Filezilla, if you don’t already have it installed).
-Once open, connect to your existing web hosting account and browse to the “WP-Content” folder.
+After it’s open, connect to your existing web hosting account and browse to the WP-Content folder.
 This is where all of the non-generic files for your site are kept.
 Download all of those files onto your local computer.

-Once the download has completed, disconnect from your old hosting server and establish a new connection to your Bluehost server.
+After the download, disconnect from your old hosting server and establish a new connection to your Bluehost server.
 Once connected, upload all of the files you just downloaded to the same folder.
 When it asks, instruct the FTP program to overwrite any existing files that are already there.

 Access phpMyAdmin on Bluehost

-After copying the files to your new hosting account, you will need to finish configuring everything to operate properly.
-Select the database; then, you will see all of the tables in the database on the right side of the screen.
+After copying the files to your new hosting account, you must finish configuring everything to operate properly.
+Choose the database; then, you will see all of the tables in the database on the right side of the screen.
 Select all the existing tables and drop them all.